digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

 Time on Daml Ledgers
 --------------------

-Each transaction on a Daml ledger has two timestamps called the *ledger time (LT)* and the *record time (RT)*.
-The ledger time is set by the participant, the record time is set by the ledger.
+Each transaction on a Daml ledger has two timestamps.
+One of the timestamps is called the *ledger time (LT)*.
+The other is called the *record time (RT)*.

+**Ledger time (LT)** is the time associated with a transaction in the abstract ledger model.
+It is the time of a transaction from a business and application perspective.
+The LT time is determined by the participant.
+When you call ``getTime``, it is the LT time that is returned.
+The LT is used when reasoning about related transactions and commits.
+The LTs can be compared with other LTs to guarantee model consistency.
+For example, LTs are used to enforce that no transaction depends on a contract that does not exist.
+This is the requirement known as "causal monotonicity."

+**Record time (RT)** is the time assigned by the persistence layer.
+It represents the time that the transaction is “physically” recorded.
+For example, “The backing database ledger has assigned the timestamp of such-and-such time to this transaction.”
+For a Daml transaction to be valid, it must have an LT and RT that are not too different from each other.
+This is the only purpose in the RT - to ensure that transactions are being recorded in a timely manner.
+The RT should  roughly align with the LT.
+This is the requirement known as “bounded skew.”

 Each Daml ledger has a policy on the allowed difference between LT and RT called the *skew*.
-The participant has to take a good guess at what the record time will be.
 If it's too far off, the transaction will be rejected.
+Consequently, the participant keeps a running estimate of the time required to record a transation.
+The participant assigns the LT based on that estimate.

+The RT is not really relevant outside the ledger.
+The reason for this is that ``getTime`` returns LT and is the logical time of the transaction.
+The primary role of RT from the application's perspective is to set an upper-bound on the amount of skew between the logical business concept of time and the wall-clock time.
+A consistent zero-skew is not feasible given this is a distributed system.

-Consider the following example: Suppose that the ledger had a skew of 10 seconds.
-At 17:59:55, Alice submits a transaction to redeem an Iou.
-One second later, the transaction is assigned a LT of 17:59:56, but then takes 10 seconds to commit and is recorded on the ledger at 18:00:06.
-Even though it was committed after business hours, it would be a valid transaction and be committed successfully as ``getTime`` will return 17:59:56 so ``hrs == 17``.
+Returning to the theme of *business hours*, consider the following example: Suppose that the ledger had a skew of 10 seconds.
+At 17:59:55 just before the end of business hours, Alice submits a transaction to redeem an Iou.
+One second later, the transaction is assigned a LT of 17:59:56, but then takes 10 seconds to commit.
+The transaction is recorded in the underlying backing store at 18:00:06, *after business hours*.
+Even though it was committed after business hours, it would be a valid transaction and be committed successfully as ``getTime`` will return 17:59:56.
 Since the RT is 18:00:06, ``LT - RT <= 10 seconds`` and the transaction won't be rejected.

-Time therefore has to be considered slightly fuzzy in Daml, with the fuzziness depending on the skew parameter.

 For details, see :ref:`Background concepts - time <time>`.